 In the anticipation stage, mathematicians attempted to use techniques that involved infinite processes to find areas under curves or maximize certain qualities.
-In the development stage, Newton and Leibniz brought these techniques together through the derivative and integral.
-Though their methods were not always logically sound, mathematicians in the 18th century took on the rigorization stage, and were able to justify them and create the final stage of calculus.
+In the development stage, Newton and Leibniz brought these techniques together through the derivative (the curve of mathematical function) and integral (the area under the curve).
+Though their methods were not always logically sound, mathematicians in the 18th century took on the rigorization stage and were able to justify their methods and create the final stage of calculus.
 Today, we define the derivative and integral in terms of limits.

-In contrast to calculus, which is a type of continuous mathematics, other mathematicians have taken a more theoretical approach.
-Discrete mathematics is the branch of math that deals with objects that can assume only distinct, separated value.
-Discrete objects can be characterized by integers, whereas continuous objects require real numbers.
+In contrast to calculus, which is a type of continuous mathematics (dealing with real numbers), other mathematicians have taken a more theoretical approach.
+Discrete mathematics is the branch of math that deals with objects that can assume only distinct, separated value, as mathematician and computer scientist Richard Johnsonbaugh explained in "Discrete Mathematics" (Pearson, 2017).
+Discrete objects can be characterized by integers, rather than real numbers.
 Discrete mathematics is the mathematical language of computer science, as it includes the study of algorithms.
-Fields of discrete mathematics include combinatorics, graph theory, and the theory of computation.
+Fields of discrete mathematics include combinatorics, graph theory and the theory of computation.

-"The goal of applied mathematics is not only relevant, it's crucial.
-Applied mathematics is the branches of mathematics that are involved in the study of the physical, biological, or sociological world.
-The idea of applied math is to create a group of methods that solve problems in science.
-Modern areas of applied math include mathematical physics, mathematical biology, control theory, aerospace engineering, and math finance.
-Not only does applied math solve problems, but it also discovers new problems or develops new engineering disciplines.
-Applied mathematicians require expertise in many areas of math and science, physical intuition, common sense, and collaboration.
-The common approach in applied math is to build a mathematical model of a phenomenon, solve the model, and develop recommendations for performance improvement.
+"The goal of applied mathematics is to establish the connections between separate academic fields," wrote Alain Goriely in "Applied Mathematics: A Very Short Introduction" (Oxford University Press, 2018).
+Modern areas of applied math include mathematical physics, mathematical biology, control theory, aerospace engineering and math finance.
+Not only does applied math solve problems, but it also discovers new problems or develops new engineering disciplines, Goriely added.
+The common approach in applied math is to build a mathematical model of a phenomenon, solve the model and develop recommendations for performance improvement.

-These abstract problems and technicalities are what pure mathematics attempts to solve, and these attempts have led to major discoveries for mankind, including the Universal Turing Machine, theorized by Alan Turing in 1937.
-The Universal Turing Machine, which began as an abstract idea, later laid the groundwork for the development of the modern computer.
+These abstract problems and technicalities are what pure mathematics attempts to solve, and these attempts have led to major discoveries for humankind, including the universal Turing machine, theorized by Alan Turing in 1937.
+This machine, which began as an abstract idea, later laid the groundwork for the development of modern computers.
 Pure mathematics is abstract and based in theory, and is thus not constrained by the limitations of the physical world.